Company Vehicles as Assets For Your Business

 When Expenses are a Good Thing

 For most small-business owners, there is no difference between business income and personal income.
-It’s not like you have another job outside your business.
+It’s not as if you have another job outside of your business.
 For tax purposes, it’s best to let the company incur the expense of purchasing and maintaining the vehicle.
 This way, all the expenses are deducted from your business’s income to give you the lowest taxable income.
-The IRS allows for auto deductions and depreciation expenses under Section 179 of the tax code.
-In general, the maximum first-year deduction for a company vehicle is $11,160, with the available deduction dropping in price over the following three years.
+The IRS allows for auto deductions and depreciation expenses under Section 179 of the Internal Revenue Code.
+Generally, the maximum first-year deduction for a company vehicle is $11,160, with the available deduction decreasing in value over the following three years.

 The Liability of a Company Car

-Make sure your employees can pass a driving test, because everything that happens within the confines of that vehicle is your responsibility.
-Even if an employee is making a quick coffee run, the company is on the hook for any accident that takes place.
+Ensure that your employees can pass a driving test, as everything that happens within the confines of that vehicle is your responsibility.
+Even if an employee is making a quick coffee run, the company is still liable for any accident that may occur.
 Upon insuring the vehicle, the underwriting company will assume anyone in your company has access to the vehicle.
-Your employees’ inability to drive safely and prudently may end up costing your company.
+Your employees’ inability to drive safely and prudently may ultimately cost your company.

 Have an Exit Strategy

-Every entrepreneur should have an idea what their company will look like in five years.
-Since a vehicle is a large asset, you will need to know how and when you will get rid of it.
+Every entrepreneur should have an idea of what their company will look like in five years.
+Since a vehicle is a significant asset, you will need to know how and when to dispose of it.
 Most companies will trade in an old vehicle for a new one.
 If so, predict how much the car will be worth.
-It may be better to start a fleet and purchase a new car (or two) without disposing the old one.
+It may be better to start a fleet and purchase a new car (or two) without disposing of the old one.

 Perhaps looking ahead 5 years is not where you want to be?
 Are you thinking about selling your business?
 Would you like to know the value of your business?
-If you would like more information please visit my website Business valuation.
+For more information, please visit my website, Business Valuation.